How Financial Aid Works

 Your need for financial aid, or need based aid eligibility, is calculated by subtracting your Expected Family Contribution (EFC) from the Cost of Attendance (or budget).

-Your EFC is determined by a federal processor, who analyzes the information you provide on your FAFSA about your family’s income, assets and debts.
+Your EFC is determined by the Department of Education, who analyzes the information you provide on your FAFSA about your family’s income, assets, and debts.

 The Cost of Attendance is determined by the university and includes estimates for tuition, fees, room and board, books, transportation and other costs associated with attending UNC.